Parabolic conformally symplectic structures II; parabolic contactification

 Knowing that $\tilde\ga^\#$ is invariant under the flow of $\xi_0$, it follows readily that the same is true for the function $\tilde\ga^\#(\xi_0)$.
 Also, the pullback of $\al$ clearly is invariant under the flow of $\xi_0$, since $\al$ is invariant under the flow of $\xi$.
 Thus we conclude that $\ga^\#$ is invariant under the flow of $\xi_0$ and hence descends to a $\frak g_0$--valued one--form, which then clearly is a principal connection form on $\Cal G_0\to M$.

 To complete the proof it thus suffices to prove that the corresponding linear connection on $TM$ has algebraically harmonic torsion.
 Now the torsion of a linear connection on $TM$ can be computed from the corresponding principal connection by evaluating the exterior derivative of the soldering form on horizontal lifts of the vector fields.
 Now the soldering form on $\Cal G_0$ pulls back to the form $\th_{-1}^\#$ on $\Cal G_0^\#$.
 This can be extended to a one--form on $\Cal G_0^\#$ by requiring that it vanishes on $\xi_0$ (which corresponds to the isomorphism between $TM^\#$ and $H\oplus Q$ defined by the Weyl structure determined by $\xi$).
-Evaluating the exterior derivative of this one--form on the horizontal lifts of two sections $\eta_1$ and $\eta_2$ of $H\to M^\#$, one obtains the function corresponding to
+Evaluating the exterior derivative of this one--form on the horizontal lifts sections of $H\to M^\#$, one obtains the function corresponding to the contact torsion of the corresponding Weyl connection.
+This contact torsion is well known to have values in $\ker(\square)$, compare with Theorem 5.2.11 of \cite{book}.

-where $\nabla$ is the Weyl connection on $H$ and $\pi:TM^\#\to H$ is the projection determined by the Weyl structure.
-The resulting bundle map $H\x H\to H$ is well known to have values in $\ker(\square)$, compare with Theorem 5.2.11 of \cite{book}.
-Taking $\eta_1$ and $\eta_2$ to be local lifts of vector fields on $M$, $[\eta_1,\eta_2]$ is a local lift of their Lie bracket.
-But this differs from $\pi([\eta_1,\eta_2])$ by a multiple of $\xi$, so $\pi([\eta_1,\eta_2])$ is the section of $H$ lifting the Lie bracket of the downstairs vector fields.
-This immediately implies that this expresses the torsion of the linear connection associated to $\ga$, which completes the proof. \end{proof}
+Now consider the definition of the contact torsion $T(\eta_1,\eta_2)$ in case that $\eta_1$ and $\eta_2$ are local lifts of vector fields on $M$.
+Then $[\eta_1,\eta_2]$ is a local lift of their Lie bracket and this differs from $\pi([\eta_1,\eta_2])$ by a multiple of $\xi$.
+Thus $\pi([\eta_1,\eta_2])$ is the section of $H$ lifting the Lie bracket of the downstairs vector fields.
+This immediately implies that this contact torsion coincides with the torsion of the linear connection associated to $\ga$, which completes the proof. \end{proof}